 The Omniscient, one who knows about everything of the world is known as Sarvagya Parmatma.

-The Jin or Jineshwar Parmatma have followed and lived the Dharm in their lives and showed to the world the path of Moksh.
-The Jin or Jineshwar Parmatma gives form to the Dharm and hence it is named as Jin Dharm.
+The Jin or Jineshwar Parmatma have followed and lived the Dharma in their lives and showed to the world the path of Moksh.
+The Jin or Jineshwar Parmatma gives form to the Dharma and hence it is named as Jin Dharma.
 Shri Adinath Prabhu was 1st Tirthankar of this Kaal, Shri Mahaveer Prabhu was 24th Tirthankar of this Kaal.
 Kaal means time cycle.

 The followers of Gautam Buddha are known as Buddhists, followers of Jesus Christ are known as Christians, in the same manner the followers of Jineshwar Parmatma are known as Jains.
 One who follows the path shown by Jineshwar is a Jain.

 Such a man is a Jain to whatever nation he may belong, to whatever caste or creed he may belong, in whatever philosophical context he might have been born or bought up.
 Anybody and everybody can be a Jain.
-The Jain Dharm is not a limited or restricted religious sect or creed.
-Anyone can accept and follow Jain Dharm irrespective of his caste and creed.
+The Jain Dharma is not a limited or restricted religious sect or creed.
+Anyone can accept and follow Jain Dharma irrespective of his caste and creed.

 Jainism is not only practical but fully scientific, appropriate and eco-friendly.
 If we want to establish peace in the world then Jainism is the best path.

-The Jineshwar Parmatma also known as Tirthankar Parmatma in their own times after achieving Kevalgyan establish the 4 main pillars of Jain Dharm that forms Chaturvidh Jain Shree Sangh which are Sadhu – Sadhvi Shravak and Shravika.
+The Jineshwar Parmatma also known as Tirthankar Parmatma in their own times after achieving Kevalgyan establish the 4 main pillars of Jain Dharma that forms Chaturvidh Jain Shree Sangh which are Sadhu-Sadhvi Shravak and Shravika.
 Kevalgyan means Absolute Knowledge of Everything.
 According to Jainism, there are 24 Tirthankar Parmatma in every ascending and descending time cycle of the Universe.

-What is this Time cycle according to Jain Dharm ?
+What is this Time cycle according to Jain Dharma?
 We will surely learn about this in the future.

 We will learn about these 5 principles and their benefits in detail in the future.